Eliminating Compulsive Behaviors During Treatment

 So, learning positive outlets versus using compulsive behaviors is always better than engaging in compulsive behaviors.
 In treatment, an individual will learn how to interrupt compulsive behaviors and design plans to intervene in the relapse process to prevent a future relapse into active drinking or using addictive substances.

 Do you need help with either an alcohol or drug problem?

-If you or a loved one needs help with an alcohol or drug problem?
-You can contact Summer Sky for medical detoxification, inpatient treatment, residential treatment, or intensive outpatient treatment 24-hours a day 7-days a week.
+If you or a loved one need help with an alcohol or drug problem?
+You can contact Summer Sky for medical detoxification, inpatient treatment, residential treatment, or intensive outpatient treatment 24 hours a day 7-days a week.
 Our addiction treatment programs are licensed by the State of Texas and accredited by The Joint Commission.
 We can be reached by calling 1-888-857-8857.

 Texas Alcohol & Drug Rehabs for Texans for Over 37 years!

 The Best Texas Drug Rehabs Helping People Recover from Addictions